ronaldoussoren/pyobjc/pyobjc-core/Doc/serializing.rst

 "initWithCoder:" and "encodeWithCoder:" to serialize the object state.

-The serialization of archives with only builtin Python types and Cocoa objects is compatible with archiving the corresponding Cocoa objects.
-Because of this, these archives (both normal and keyed) can be read back by Objective-C programs, which means such archives could be used for inter-process communication.
-However, keep in mind that archives can contain arbitrary objects and reading back archives might not be secure when the other process cannot be trusted.

 .. note::

    In Mac OS X 10.8, an likely other OSX releases as well, the